Aveline’s effigy as drawn by Charles Alfred Stothard ‘The Monumental Effigies of Great Britain‘.

 Aveline’s tomb and effigy, Westminster Abbey.
 Photo westminster-abbey.org

-It has been speculated that the 15 year old Aveline may have died in childbirth but I have been unable to verify this and there were certainly many other causes that could have carried her off.
+Aveline was declared of age sometime in 1273 before her death on the 10th November 1274.
+It has been speculated that Aveline may have died in childbirth but I have been unable to verify this and there were certainly many other causes that could have carried her off.
+Aveline dying at Stockwell Manor House, a property owned by her mother, begs the question did she die before she even had the opportunity to live with Edmund?
+Perhaps she was not robust or had been suffering for some time from a debilitating ailment?
 It’s interesting that her five sibings all died young and all before Aveline herself.
-Two years after Aveline’s death Edmund would marry Blanche of Artois who survived him dying in 1302.
+We will of course never know.
+Two years after Aveline’s death Edmund would marry Blanche of Artois who survived him dying in 1302. .

-On his death in June 1295 Edmund was first buried in The Minories also known as the Abbey of the Minoresses of St Clare without Aldgate, which he had founded jointly with Blanche.
-Four years after his death he was reburied in Westminster close to Aveline (although his heart remained at the Minories), their tombs being separated by that of Aymer de Valence.
-Perhaps he had requested to be buried close to Aveline?
+On his death in June 1296 Edmund was first buried in The Minories also known as the Abbey of the Minoresses of St Clare without Aldgate, which he had founded jointly with Blanche.
+Four years after his death he was reburied in Westminster Abbey (although his heart remained at the Minories), his and Aveline’s monuments being separated by that of Aymer de Valence (d.1324).
+Perhaps Edmund had requested to be buried close to Aveline?
 However Blanche would be buried in France as she had requested.

 Edmund Crouchback’s effigy as drawn by Stothard.